opentracing-contrib/java-web-servlet-filter/README.md

 or added to `web.xml`, however it requires to register a tracer instance: `GlobalTracer.register(tracer)`.

+## Tracer override

+If a tracer has been associated with the `ServletContext` as an attribute with key `io.opentracing.Tracer`, possibly managed using a `ServletContextListener`, then it will override any tracer explicitly passed to the filter or registered with the `GlobalTracer`.

 ## Accessing Server Span
 Current server span context is accessible in HttpServletRequest attributes.
 ```java